Do you want to create a project with us?

 From Paluetta 1 km on varied terrain and you reach Alpe Boron 2057 m;

-Still on a new downhill path, you skirt the alpine ski slopes of Valdidentro until you reach the entrance to the Palancana road, a long flat stretch immersed in thick pine forests among which extraordinary panoramic windows open onto the Bormio area;
+Still on a new downhill path, you skirt the alpine ski slopes of Valdidentro until you reach the entrance to the Palancana road, a long flat stretch immersed in thick pine forests which offer extraordinary panoramic views of the Bormio area;

-Breathtaking descent towards the historical naturalistic area of the Venini military fort and the Paluaccio di Oga reserve;
+Breathtaking descent towards the historic natural area of the Venini military fort and the Paluaccio di Oga reserve;

-Taking advantage of the fun trails built for the Oga bike park you “fly” towards Motte, Corva, and with a passage on the winter cross-country ski track and the Isolaccia cycle path you have arrived!
+Taking advantage of the fun trails built for the Oga bike park, you "fly" towards Motte, Corva, and with a passage on the winter cross-country ski trail and the Isolaccia cycle path, you've arrived!

 HIGH ALTITUDE EMOTIONS!

-A challenge on a high mountain route with its superb views, carefully studied differences in altitude to enhance the beauty and pleasure of cycling at altitude in the Stelvio National Park.
+A challenge on a high mountain route with superb views and carefully designed elevation changes to enhance the beauty and pleasure of cycling at altitude in the Stelvio National Park.

 • Slide Title